HimanshuMukane/admin/README.md

 ### Teacher Module:

   &nbsp; &nbsp; &nbsp; This module allows Teachers to create their account, book an appointment to see a professor and see their appointment history.
-  The registration page(in the home page itself) asks Teachers to enter their First Name, Last Name, Email ID, Contact Number, Password and radio buttons to select their gender.
+  The registration page(in the home page itself) asks Teachers to enter their First Name, Last Name, EMAIL_ID ID, MOBILE_NO Number, PASSWORD and radio buttons to select their gender.

   ![image](https://user-images.githubusercontent.com/36665975/66570027-5b393200-eb8a-11e9-9e97-088630b5e583.png)